stopdaydreaming/unpredictable-weather-dashboard/README.md

 1. Click the "VIEW SITE" link at the bottom of this README

 ## Usage
-This code should be used for the purpose of creating/editing code for a simple calendar application.
+This code should be used for the purpose of creating/editing code for a weather dashboard application.
 ![weather dashboard](./assets/demo-weather.png)

 ## View Website